solatis/leonmergen/_posts/2015-08-14-on-scalability-correctness-and-stateless-software-design.markdown

 ###### No shared state

 CSP is limited to a *language* about concurrent systems only, but perhaps you can already see why I mention about it: it has no shared state.
 Systems communicate exclusively using message passing and computations do not depend upon earlier events.
-If you would introduce state to these components, it would make life a lot harder for you, as a mere mortal, to ensure that your system behaves correctly:
+If you would introduce state to these components, it would make life a lot harder for you, as a mere mortal, to ensure that your system behaves correctly.

-* it is hard(er) to change around the order of components;
-* there are less ways to refactor and reason about the components;
-* you do not know what other interactions a component might have.

 Making state explicit in the communications between these components makes you see the possible interactions better.
 This is partially a consequence of making it more difficult to pass around the state, so you are more inclined to only use state where you need it.
 In other words, the state is more *visible* so it is easier to see when it's unnecessary.